 Girls can work through the challenges of adolescence without fear of embarrassment or harassment.
 Many single-sex girls’ schools run specific programs that focus on the wellbeing of girls particularly in relation to the issues in society that constantly confront them.
 Educators in girls’ schools believe strongly in helping girls to accept and be comfortable with ‘who they are’.

 Girls’ schools prepare students to be citizens of the world, using rapidly developing technology and forming connections with girls in other countries.
 There is an emphasis on social justice and community as girls are encouraged to make connections with others outside the classroom walls.
-NEGS has a strong commitment to Round Square.
+NEGS has a strong commitment to the Round Square organisation.